Deepashirva/INTERNSHIP_WORK/README.md

 # INTERNSHIP_WORK

-#Internship daily assignment
+Internship daily assignment

 DAY-1
 to create new repo and fork,clone the file

-day-3
+DAY -2
+To create a HTML file

+DAY-3
 css file

+DAY-4
+JavaScript